With the chugging inevitability of a Status Quo record, here comes Stef’s guide to the greatest classics of all time.

 As soon as that Oberheim DMX drum pattern kicks in (from the 12”), you know you’re in for something special.
-Nobody had ever used that pattern before and nobody (thankfully) has used it since, except in covers of this brilliant piece.
+Nobody apart from Donna Summer had used that pattern before and nobody (thankfully) has used it since, except in covers of this brilliant piece.

 The kick itself is fairly weedy, but the syncopation and frequency split with the bassline is sheer genius as it allows the two to co-exist without interference.
 Today’s compression-heavy producers could learn a trick or two from Sumner, Hook et al, understanding the frequency spectrum instead of just shoving everything through the Finalizer, or resorting to sidechain compression and ducking to squash everything into the same space (which, incidentally, sounds atrocious when broadcast on FM radio).